Markets suffer record meltdown as global coronavirus alarm grows

 French President Emmanuel Macron said in a television address on Thursday night that the country was facing its worst public health crisis in a century and announced measures including the closure of all schools, creches and universities from Monday.

-California and New York announced sweeping bans on large gatherings, and more schools, museums and other institutions said they planned to close.
+California and New York announced sweeping bans on large gatherings, and more schools, museums and other institutions said they planned to close, including all schools in Ohio and public schools in Maryland.

-In Italy, where the death toll passed 1,000, the government imposed a blanket closure of restaurants, bars and almost all shops expect food stores and pharmacies.
+In Italy, where the death toll passed 1,000, the government imposed a blanket closure of restaurants, bars and almost all shops except food stores and pharmacies.

 Ireland will shut schools, universities and childcare facilities until March 29 and restrict mass gatherings.

 Some matches in European soccer’s elite Champions League were postponed, while in U.S. sports the National Basketball Association and National Hockey League seasons were both suspended and Major League Baseball delayed its season start.
+U.S. college basketball’s “March Madness” tournament was cancelled.

 Canadian Prime Minister Justin Trudeau and his wife Sophie were in self-isolation after she came down with flu-like symptoms and was tested for the new coronavirus.